charlestsai1729/AAML_test/labs/lab_5.md

   // =====================================================

   /**
+    All inputs are 16*16 signed int8 matrix, outputs are 16*16 signed int32.
     1. Pass data to CFU.
     2. Pass matrix parameters to CFU.
     3. Receive data from CFU and place it to `C_arr`.